Coder-World04/Complete-System-Design/README.md

 **Part 4 of System Design Made Easy Series**

-In the part 4, we covered
+In the part 4, we covered-

 1. High level design and Low level design